Natalie Barnett, Assaf Glazer, Tor Ivry, Yena Lukac, Thomas Anders

 Presented at the conference of the World Sleep Congress in Vancouver in September 2019

-289 American men (of 1,121 requested) with babies aged 3-6 months, who all had female partners, were recruited from a group of households using the Nanit infant camera and sleep system.
-They completed the Edinburgh postnatal depression scale (EPDS) and demographic questions.
-Their demographics were compared to the video sleep metrics (total nighttime sleep, sleep onset, sleep efficiency, bedtime and wake up time) and parent interventions over two weeks.
+284 U.S. men (of 1,121 surveyed) with babies aged 3-6 months, all with female partners, were recruited from households using the Nanit infant sleep system.
+They completed the Edinburgh postnatal depression scale (EPDS), validated in men, and demographic questions.
+Their demographics and EPDS scores were compared to the video sleep metrics (total nighttime sleep, sleep onset, sleep efficiency, bedtime and wake up time) and parent interventions over two weeks.

 About the researchers